Slickrock Mountain, Croton Peak, Paint Gap Hills and Grapevine Hills- a walk around

 Up Oak creek and it is pretty rocky walking.
 I take one break along here but I am moving along pretty fast.

 By 10:30, after 4 miles, I am at the Croton springs wash junction and hang a left up it.
 I cross under the same damn powerline which runs across here too.
+It turns out that this powerline that I encountered from here to all the way past the Cartledge ruins is/has been decommissioned and has been/is being taken out.

 Lots of yellow, silty water all the way up the little canyon it carves until it opens up near the Croton Springs campsites.